beingfluid/IntegrateNow/Chapter2_WhatYouNeedToKnowAboutJSONAndObjects.md

 #### typeof & gs.info()

 &nbsp;&nbsp;&nbsp;&nbsp;The typeof operator returns a string indicating the type of the value provided, Whereas, gs.info method writes an info message to the system log.
+Combination of both of them are extremely useful when it comes to debugging but let us use them here for another purpose.
+You can read more about them typeof [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) and info as well as other useful GlideSystem methods [here](https://developer.servicenow.com/dev.do#!/reference/api/sandiego/server/no-namespace/c_GlideSystemScopedAPI#r_ScopedGlideSystemInf_String_Object_Object_Object_Object_Object).

-Copy the following code and paste it into the Scripts - Background.
+&nbsp;&nbsp;&nbsp;&nbsp;Copy the following code and paste it into the Scripts - Background.

 ```js
 var jsonObj = {